 Their year-and-a-half adventure took them to many places most never get the opportunity to see, including uninhabited islands where Christopher Columbus landed, huge waterfalls in the Dominican Republic, and the remote coast of Venezuela.

 “It was amazing,” Fray said.
 “During our time at sea I came to the realization that my purpose is to do the next thing wholeheartedly the rest of my life.
-While I don’t recommend everybody do what we did, I can tell you it gave us the opportunity to examine our priorities, recalibrate to God’s purposes and discover our purpose, which gave us a road map for the future.
+While I don’t recommend everybody do what we did, I can tell you it gave us the opportunity to examine our priorities and discover our purpose, which gave us a road map for the future.
 Years later, our family is still impacted by our sailing sabbatical.”

 On the cusp of a new year, is the rudder of your life ambition or purpose?
 Do you feel trapped in a cage?
 If so, it is never too late to make changes.
 The beginning of a new year presents a great opportunity to establish a new direction or build on an existing strong foundation.
 Don’t be afraid to enter uncharted waters, which may be the course to newfound purpose in the coming year.